 The CSA movement in the US was born from farmers practicing biodynamic and organic farming techniques, so it’s largely standard that those who participate in one today care deeply about the land and its proper stewardship.
 As a result, an ecological balance is kept and many of the negative impacts of farming are sidestepped.
 Off the farm, issues like greenhouse gas emissions and waste are greatly reduced as excess refrigeration, transport, and packaging are rarely necessary.
 CSA subscriptions are one example of how a complicated problem, like climate change, can involve simple solutions.

 How to Participate

 No matter if you live in the city or countryside, it’s possible to join a CSA.
 What’s more, many offer a diverse range of pricing options, like buying a half-share or paying what you can based on income.
-Often consumers will need to pay for the entire CSA season upfront, which can feel daunting on your pockets.
-If a CSA feels out of your price range or it's simply too much food for you to go through, then try going in on the season with friends, neighbors, or family.
+Often consumers will need to pay for the entire CSA season upfront, which admittedly can feel daunting.
+If a CSA feels out of your price range or it's simply too much food for you, then try going in on the season with friends, neighbors, or family.
 Additionally, sites like Local Harvest act as a comprehensive directory so you can find a CSA or farmers' market near you, and even grocery delivery services like Fresh Direct offer consumers a chance to buy one-off shares of a CSA.

 Although the basic structure has remained the same, many CSAs have developed their own unique approaches to matters like community and consumer engagement, farming practices, and pricing.
 This means that now more than ever, the odds of finding a CSA that fits your needs are in your favor.